andreasbm/readme/README.md

 * [❯ Contributors](#-contributors)
 * [❯ License](#-license)

-The table of contents template adds a table of contents.
 Use the `{{ readme.toc }}` syntax to stamp it.

-This template will save you approximately 392.3 hours during your life-time.
+It has been scientifically proven that this template will save you approximately 392.3 hours during your life-time.

 Here are the dependencies: